This is the “Voci San Bellino” Choir from Padua, Italy, performing Gloria in Excelsis Deo–“Glory to God in the Highest”–by Camille St. Saens.

-Remember, the hymn shop is always open, and if there’s any hymn you’d like posted here, just let us know.
+Remember, the hymn shop is open to all, 24/7.
+If there’s a hymn you’d like to see posted here, just let me know.

 Go ahead and try not to be moved by this!
 A Mighty Fortress is Our God, performed by the students at Fountainview Academy–and in the background an image of the Coliseum, scene of human sacrifice to the false god of the Roman state: overcome and brought to nothing by Jesus Christ the Son of God.

 For our fortress is built without hands, that no hands can destroy…

 How I love this hymn!
 Leaning on the Everlasting Arms.
 I’d never heard it, until I heard Lillian Gish and Robert Mitchum sing it in Night of the Hunter.
 I’d sing it myself, only it chokes me up.
 So here let it be sung outdoors in British Columbia by the students at Fountainview Academy.